 When designing a topic for sending and receiving messages, you must comply with the following principles:

 - Different parent topics are used for upstream messages (messages sent from the terminal application to the management service) and downstream messages (messages sent from the management service to the terminal application).

 - Messages with different priorities or large size differences use different parent topics.

-For the interaction process described above, you are advised to use P2P messaging provided by AliwareMQ for IoT.
-P2P messages do not need to be subscribed, allowing the producer to directly specify the peer consumer to receive them.
-For more information, see P2P messaging model.
+For the interaction process described above, we recommend that you use Message Queue for MQTTP2P messages do not need to be subscribed, and the sender can directly specify the peer end to receive them.
+For more information, see P2P Messaging model (MQTT).